Bachelor of Science in Aerospace Engineering

 - A grade of C or better is required in each 1000 and 2000 level mathematics and physics course; a course with a D or F grade must be repeated the next semester the student is in residence.

-- A 2.0 or higher overall grade-point average is required to schedule COE 2001 and AE courses at the 2000 level.
+- A 2.0 or higher overall grade-point average is required to schedule COE 2001

 The School of Aerospace Engineering offers BSAE with COOP option.
 Students alternate between industrial assignments and classroom studies until they complete three semesters of work.
 Co-op students with mechanical engineering majors complete the same coursework on campus that is completed by regular four-year students.
 Most co-op students begin the program as sophomores or juniors and are classified as full-time students regardless of whether they are attending classes on campus or are full-time at an employer's location.
 For additional information about the Georgia Tech Co-Op program, visit www.coop.gatech.edu.